-Hilde Hornung was born in a town in Yugoslavia named Neuschowe and lived with her father, mother, and two siblings.
-At the age of two, Hilde and her family were forced to leave their home, and they were forced to endure horrible conditions in three starvation camps.
-They were finally able to flee into Hungary and then Austria in the late nineteen-forties.
-Hilde and her family immigrated to Cleveland, Ohio, when she was thirteen years old.
-In Cleveland, Hilde would participate in a local organization where she was able to connect with fellow Germans through activities such as dancing and soccer.
+Hilde Hornung was born in Neu Schowe, Yugoslavia, and lived with her father, mother, and two siblings.
+At age 2, she and her family were forced to leave their home, and they endured horrible conditions in three starvation camps.
+They were finally able to flee into Hungary and then Austria in the late 1940s.
+Hornung and her family immigrated to Cleveland when she was thirteen.
+In Cleveland, Hilde participated in a local organization where she was able to connect with fellow Germans through activities such as dancing and soccer.

 Hornung, Hilde (interviewee)

 Cleveland German-American Oral History Project

 "Hilde Hornung interview, 01 August 2018" (2018).
 Cleveland Regional Oral History Collection.
 Interview 195005.